-With all of this in mind, we’re going to take a peek at the latest action surrounding Continental Resources, Inc. (NYSE:CLR).
+We’re going to take a look at the key hedge fund action regarding Continental Resources, Inc. (NYSE:CLR).